- What you are looking for woodworking chisels?

 1. Cabinet makers.

 Chisels can be used to cut out rough holes in wood for shelves and doors.
 These holes can later be enlarged with a saw, and later refined and smoothed out with a plane.
-Chisels can also be used to make intricate designs in decorative cabinetry and to fashion moldings and trimmings.

 2. Joiners.

-Chisels can be used for shaping pieces of wood so that they fit precisely together.
 Joiners typically use paring chisels to make smooth joints.
 Chisels with lower angles are especially useful for easier trimming of end grains.

 3. Builders.

-Chisels are then used for shaping or for making more precise cuts.
-They may also be used to etch out intricate designs into wood, and to make individual pieces that fit precisely with each other.
+And can be used to etch out intricate designs into wood, and to make individual pieces that fit precisely with each other, for finger joins and dovetail joins.

 4. DIY’ers.

-DIY woodworkers have many uses for chisels, from correcting warped or unevenly-cut pieces of wood to connecting two end pieces.
+DIY woodworkers have many uses for chisels, from correcting warped or unevenly cut pieces of wood to connecting two end pieces.

 Comparing chisel sets